abilng/abilng.github.io/_posts/2014-03-26-rootPasswd.md

 * Go to line which begins with kernel  append  single to the end of that line .
 And then append _init=/bin/bash_ .So that now the line end with
 > ...ro single init=/bin/bash

 * Once the system finishes booting, you will be logged in as root.
 But root file-system is mounted as read only mode.So we should remount it as r+w mode.
-This can be done by
-{% highlight bash %}
-mount -o remount,rw /
-{% endhighlight %}
+This can be done by {% highlight bash %} $ mount -o remount,rw / {% endhighlight %}

 * now set new password using __passwd__.
-* Again remount root file-system as read only (this is only for safety of file system).

-{% highlight ruby %}
-mount -o remount,ro /
-{% endhighlight %}
+* Again remount root file-system as read only (this is only for safety of file system). {% highlight bash %} $ mount -o remount,ro / {% endhighlight %}

 Note: